A Quick Overview of the Leading CRM Platforms

 If you had to determine what the most essential part of your business was what would you pick?
 Would it be your logo, your unique take on the market, your employees’ skills?
 You would likely come to the realization that none of those things really matter unless you have customers to interact with.
 That’s where customer relationship management (CRM) software comes in.

-tCognition can integrate any given platform to any CRM with an open API.
+tCognition can integrate any given platform to any CRM platform with an open API.
 Our onshore/offshore development teams create complex customized integrations at an extraordinary value.
 We can also create integrations that are often only possible with third-party middleware.
 Better still, we can even create integrations that operate and synchronize data in real-time.

 Requirement gathering is always the first step of our vendor selection.
 We factor in long-term risk management strategies (such as identifying the stability of any given vendor), change management (what legacy systems – or old software platforms – are going to factor into an implementation).
 In addition, we can help identify non-CRM technologies like marketing automation and financial / ERP tools to be integrated later on down the road.